carstenSpraener/upe/examples/Readme.md

 upe.

 ### upe-application
-A model driven developed application to demonstrate the use of upe.
+A model-driven developed application to demonstrate the use of upe.
 The model is a [VisualParadigm](https://www.visual-paradigm.com/download/community.jsp) UML-Model.

-The application runs as a Spring Boot application without a frontend.
+The application runs as a Spring Boot application without a front end.

 ### upe-ngclient
 A prototype/POC for an Angular frontend for an upe application.
-Not very nice but with some interesting features.
+Not very nice but with some exciting features.

 ![img_2.png](images/img_2.png)

 ## Features

 * All business logic is running on the server.
-The frontend has  just code to splitt the fields into views and bind some input fields and buttons to process elements.
-Frontend-Code is mostly like this:
+The front end has just code to split the fields into views and bind some input fields and buttons to process elements.
+Frontend-Code is mainly like this:

 ```hmtl
 <div [upeProcess]="'personProcess'" style="margin-bottom: 60px">